Mark Canha Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.6 K/9 to lead the league.

-- The White Sox's 4.60 team ERA ranks 24th among all league pitching staffs.
+- The White Sox have a 4.58 team ERA that ranks 22nd across all MLB pitching staffs.

-- White Sox pitchers combine to allow 161 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (161 total, 1.4 per game).

-- Scholtens makes the start for the White Sox, his fifth of the season.
-He is 1-4 with a 3.06 ERA and 35 strikeouts in 50 2/3 innings pitched.

-- His last time out came on Sunday against the Cleveland Guardians, when the righty went six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.